danielliucs/OpenAI-Gym/README.md

 CartPole Environement Problem.
-  Proposed Problem: How to balance a stick without it falling by moving to the left or right (add picture later)
+  Proposed Problem: How to balance a stick without it falling by moving to the left or right.
+Refer to Figure in Issues->Images